shakes76/PatternFlow/recognition/76-report/README.md

 ere are totally five similar structures with different filter size in the context path. and then add the first layer and its context module, do the same thing for later layers.
 Subsequently, there is the localization pathway, four up sampling layers in main branch happens here.
 In addition, for each localization module includes a 3x3 conv and 1x1 conv to halves the number of feature maps.
 By segmentation layer and upscale in the side branch, and then add them before output, images size increase from 64x64 to 256x256 as the original size.
+Activation function is Relu and in the output layer, the activation function here is Sigmoid because this is a binary classification.
 At the same time, merge the information from the down sampling is also important.
 The initial learning rate is 5e-4 and decay is 10e-5. <br>

 ### Model sammary<br>